YSavir/bubblesJS/README.md

 Bubble.make({
   // color
   color: 'pink',
-  // the diamter of the bubble in pixels
+  // the diameter of the bubble in pixels
   size: 100,
   // the class of the bubble div.
   klass: 'bubble',